 Honey Bee Swarm

-What Causes Bees to Swarm: There is a variety of reasons why Honeybees will Swarm.
+What Causes Bees to Swarm: There is a variety of reasons why Honey Bees will Swarm.
 The most common in managed colonies is poor hive management which includes crowding, disease and a lack of hive maintenance.
-In feral colonies if the colony is not diseased the most common reason for swarming is lack of room or crowding within whatever the bees are located in such as a hollow tree or wall of a building.
-Genetics also plays a very important role in swarming as many colonies have a very high tendency to swarm which guarantees that the colonies genetics will live on.
-In managed colonies lack of room in early springtime when colonies are building up for the upcoming nectar flow will cause the colony to start building swarm cells.
-Honeybee Queens produce what is called Pheromones which is very distinct to every queen.
-The Queens Pheromone is also an indicator to the colony of here health.
-A very strong Pheromone scent tells the colony that the Queen is in good health which which in turn reflects the entire colonies health.
-A queen with a weak scent or a queen that is unhealthy will cause the colony to produce queens cells to replace the failing queen.
+In feral colonies when honey bees swarm if the colony is not diseased the most common reason for swarming is lack of room or crowding within hive.
+Genetics also play a very important role in swarming as many colonies have a very high tendency to swarm.
+Swarming is natures way of making sure honey bees live on and multiple swarms can come from one colony.
+In managed colonies lack of room in early spring when colonies are building up for the upcoming nectar flow will cause the colony to start building swarm cells due to over crowding.